moatboy/moatboy.github.io/docs/NKE.md

    Assuming the terminal year is 10, and a terminal growth rate of 0% and cost of capital of 9%, we estimate that Nike's terminal value at the end of year 10 will be $61.858 Billion.
 3. **Present Value of Future Cash Flows:**
 {: .note }

-Discount the future free cash flows from operations for the first 10 years, and the terminal value back to the present at a discount rate of 9% (see `Table 5.6` for illustration).
-4. **Enterprise Value:**  Sum the present values of the future free cash flows from operations and the terminal value to get the enterprise value (the total value of the company).
+Discount the future free cash flows from operations for the first 10 years, and the terminal value back to the present at a discount rate of 9% (see `Table 5.6` for illustration).4. **Enterprise Value:**  Sum the present values of the future free cash flows from operations and the terminal value to get the enterprise value (the total value of the company).
 This yields a value of $63.4 Billion.
 5. **Value of Equity:**  To derive the total value to equity investors, make the following adjustments:
     * **Excess Cash:** Adding back Nike's excess cash of $11.233 Billion.
     * **Debt:** Subtracting the market value of the debt of $12.968 Billion.